Exa-Networks/exabgp/README.md

 RHEL users can find help [here](https://github.com/Exa-Networks/exabgp/wiki/RedHat).

-Many OS provide old, not say ancient, releases but on the plus side, the packaged version will integrate with systemd.
+Many OS provide old, not to say ancient, releases but on the plus side, the packaged version will be integrated with systemd.

-As it is often the recommended way to get software onto the server, feel free to use them.
-However, we recommend a pip installation as it will install the latest stable version. should you encounter any issues, we will ask you to install the latest code (the main branch).
+Feel free to use your prefered installation option but should you encounter any issues, we will ask you to install the latest code (the main branch) using git.

 ### pick and choose

-Multiple versions can be used simultaneously without conflict when ExaBGP is run from extracted archives, docker, and/or local git repositories.
+Multiple versions can be used simultaneously without conflict when ExaBGP is run from extracted archives, docker, and/or local git repositories. if you are using `master`, you can use `exabgp version` to identify the location of your installation.

 ## Upgrade